 “I give concerts only for charity or when they have a national character,“ Vangelis had told me back then and that’s exactly what he did again in Doha.

-I feel therefore an obligation to launch The Greek Vibe, with a mini tribute to a Greek I believe not only advances the Greek ideals of integrity, dedication to “aesthitiki” (or beauty) and persistence on scholarship or what he calls “paideia”, which he believes go hand in hand if music is to reach its supreme purpose which is “to cure, to make us better people, to soothe the soul”.
+I feel therefore an obligation to launch The Greek Vibe, with a mini tribute to a Greek I believe advances the Greek ideals of integrity, dedication to “aesthitiki” (or beauty), and persistence on scholarship.
+What he calls “paideia” (or “cultured education” in Greek) and which plays an integral role if music is to reach its supreme purpose: “to cure, to make us better people, to soothe the soul”.

 Ladies and gentlemen, welcome to The Greek Vibe.